cameron314/microbench/README.md

 Provides a dead-simple micro-benchmarking function for C++.
 Executes a given function some number of times per test run, and returns the time it took for the fastest test run to execute.

-Works on Windows and Linux.
-Compile with VS2010 or better, or a C++11 compliant compiler (e.g. gcc 4.7+).
+Works on Windows, Linux, and Mac OS X. Compile with VS2010 or better, or a C++11 compliant compiler (e.g. gcc 4.7+).

 ## Basic Example